Taita-Yam/SSRemoteVST/README.md

 ## XML Configuration File

 The VST Plugin requires a config file to successfully establish a TCP/IP connection to the SSR.
-The user has to create a file called <b>ssremote_config.xml</b> with the following content:
+The user has to create a file called <b>ssremote_config.xml</b> with the following content and it must be placed in the "SSREMOTE_VST" path env variable as above:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>